zx0223winner/TSRbuild/work/Policastro2019/README.md

-Here we walk you through the data work described in our publications
+Here you will find instructions how to reproduce the data work described in our publication

 Robert A. Policastro, R. Taylor Raborn, Volker P. Brendel, and Gabriel E. Zentner (2019) _Simple and efficient mapping of transcription start sites with STRIPE-seq._